There’s no denying the fact that Vans sneakers are stylish and popular.

 So why do Vans shoes smell so bad?

 The biggest reason why Vans shoes smell bad is because of the materials.
-The upper of Vans shoes are made with canvas and suede, while the bottom is made with vulcanized rubber, all of which are not breathable materials.
+The upper of Vans shoes is made with canvas and suede, while the bottom is made with vulcanized rubber, all of which are not breathable materials.
 These materials can cause a bad odor.

 The combination of all these materials can potentially cause your feet to sweat more than they should.
 After all, the feet contain more sweat glands than any other part of the body.